Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England - KESQ

 Sign up for weather email alerts

-Blizzard warnings issued Friday covered 10 million people across 10 states in coastal counties from New England to Virginia.
-Notable locations included Portland, Maine; Boston and Cape Cod, Massachusetts; the eastern half of New York’s Long Island; Atlantic City, New Jersey; and Ocean City, Maryland.
+Blizzard warnings issued Friday covered 10 million people across 10 states in coastal counties from Virginia to New England — but excluding New York City.
+Notable locations within the warning are Portland, Maine; Boston and Cape Cod, Massachusetts; the eastern half of New York’s Long Island; Atlantic City, New Jersey; and Ocean City, Maryland.

 ‘Historic major winter storm for eastern New England’